3scale-demos/3scale-api-promotion-demo/custom-endpoints.md

 The command syntax is `3scale proxy update <remote> <service-name|id> [-p param=value]`

+Multiple parameters can be passed as separate -p arguments in the same command.

 There are many parameters of the proxy which can be updated by this command, however the two we need to focus on are `endpoint` for the production public base url, and `sandbox_endpoint` for the sandbox public base url.
 The default naming scheme is "`https://<system-name>-<tenant>-apicast-<environment>.<wildcard-domain>:443`"

-So in our case to update the public base URLs of the API product we have freshly imported we would execute a command similar to this.
+So in our case to update the public base URLs of the API product we have freshly imported we would execute a command similar to this, which omits the `<tenant>-apicast` from the production public base url.

 ~~~
-$ toolbox 3scale proxy update $SOURCE 3 -p endpoint=https://weather-alerts-production.apps.uscell.lab.upshift.rdu2.redhat.com:443
+$ toolbox 3scale proxy update $SOURCE weather-alerts -p endpoint=https://weather-alerts-production.apps.uscell.lab.upshift.rdu2.redhat.com:443
 {
   "service_id": 3,
   "endpoint": "https://weather-alerts-production.apps.uscell.lab.upshift.rdu2.redhat.com:443",